rubenssohn/VARIANT_EXTRACTION/README.md

 2. Second, the program may not handle logs with attributes of mixed data types (e.g., str + int), or case attributes with no value (all cells for a case are empty).

 In these cases, please consider pre-processing the log, e.g., using Disco, PM4Py, or ProM.

+### Contact:
+Feel free to contact me for any problems with the program.
+You find my contact details on https://hu-berlin.de/rubensson.

+---
+## Licences and dependencies

+This project is distributed under the AGPLv3.
+It makes use of third-party Python and JavaScript packages, whose licenses are provided in the `LICENCES_thirdparty/` directory.